 Although the guidelines are tight, it is still important to give generic nutritional advice wherever possible, as this allows you to keep up with the growing standards of Personal Trainers in the industry.
 Sticking to government guidelines and research is a safe way to make sure you're not going beyond your professional boundaries, as the advice you're giving is backed up by the national health organisations.

-If you’re looking to become a recognised Nutritionist who can give prescriptive nutritional advice and help people with health problems, you will have to complete a 4 year degree to become a dietician; only then you will you be able to focus solely on nutrition and help clients with specific health problems.
+If you're looking to become a recognised Nutritionist who can give prescriptive nutritional advice and help people with health problems, you will have to complete a 4-year degree to become a dietician; only then you will you be able to focus solely on nutrition and help clients with specific health problems.

-If you’re just looking to offer reputable performance based advice instead of becoming a full blown dietician, you can pursue nutrition courses to help you learn more and certify your expertise.
-Although these courses won’t cover you for creating bespoke nutritional plans and helping clients battle health conditions, they certainly will boost your knowledge in a specialist area and improve your sessions as a result.
+If you're just looking to offer reputable performance-based advice instead of becoming a full-blown dietician, you can pursue nutrition courses to help you learn more and certify your expertise.
+Although these courses won't cover you for creating bespoke nutritional plans and helping clients battle health conditions, they certainly will boost your knowledge in a specialist area and improve your sessions as a result.

 These courses come in many forms, with some not being worth the paper they are planned on, but there are also courses that are worthwhile and provide you with the recognition you deserve.
-Our Nutrition for Sport & Exercise courses are supported by Active IQ, which makes sure your expertise are recognised by experts across the whole industry.
+Our Nutrition for Sport & Exercise courses are supported by Active IQ, which makes sure your expertise is recognised by experts across the whole industry.

 The confinements of nutritional advice within Personal Training are still confusing, but with new guidelines, it is easier for you to know what you can and can't advise.
 Overall, if you stick to government and health organisation based health stats and research, you're safe from going beyond your duty and risking your professional image.

 How do I get my personal training business noticed online?

 What is the best way to promote your personal trainer business online?
 We've got some top tips for starting out.